matthayes/anki_cloze_anything/docs/INSTRUCTIONS.md

 **Note:** The version is included in the file name for a couple reasons: 1) It enables multiple versions of the script to be used by different note types, and 2) It ensures that if you update to a newer version of the script that your cards will use that newer version.
 Changing an existing file in `collections.media` may not result in that change being synced.

 Create a card type named `ExpressionCloze1` (the same name as the first cloze deletion field).
 For the Front Template enter the following content, but be sure to replace `x.y` with the version of the JavaScript file.
 This assumes you also have a field named `Meaning`.
-You can of course edit this template as needed to include your own fields.
+You can of course edit this template as needed to include your own fields and change the content as needed.

 ```
 {{#ExpressionCloze}}